andrichviljoen/IBNR_Calculator/README.md

 # IBNR Calculator

-A lightweight .NET 8 console utility that mirrors the essential chain-ladder workflow seen in tools like WTW ResQ.
+A lightweight .NET 10 console utility that mirrors the essential chain-ladder workflow seen in tools like WTW ResQ.
 It can ingest claim transactions from an Access database, build triangles at different origin and development grains, and calculate ultimates/IBNR with selectable link ratios.
+A WPF/XAML template is included to host these capabilities in a desktop UI.

 ## Features
 - Load transactions from an Access database (or the bundled sample data for quick demos).